securenetizen/cinematacms/docs/mobile_interface.md

   - Controls (play/pause, volume, full screen) remain easily tappable and accessible.
   - Support for portrait and landscape orientations with smooth transitions.

-- **Search and Filtering**
+- **Search bar**
-  Search bars and filtering options collapse or slide in/out to optimize space usage on mobile devices.
+  Search bars or slide in/out to optimize space usage on mobile devices.

 - **Comments and Social Features**
   Comment threads and social sharing buttons are stacked vertically and use touch-friendly elements for interaction.